zeta-chain/node/contrib/localnet/README.md

 The scripts are based on the Docker and [Docker Compose](https://docs.docker.com/compose/).

-As a smoke test (sanity integration tests), the setup aims at fully automatic, only requiring a few image building steps and docker compose launch.

 As a development testing environment, the setup aims to be flexible, close to real world, and with fast turnaround between edit code -> compile -> test results.